ahtsham58/CRB-CRS/README.md

 Before runing the scripts, please download ratings_latest.csv file from the link given below.
-Add this file into to the path ../CRB-CRS/data/recommenders_item_data/
+Add this file into to the path ../CRB-CRS/data/recommenders_item_data/ https://drive.google.com/drive/folders/1VIDW7gSt7o9tllGTbbA4LnBRUgnlOPUh

-https://drive.google.com/drive/folders/1VIDW7gSt7o9tllGTbbA4LnBRUgnlOPUh
+You may also download the item-ratings data directly from the MovieLens link https://grouplens.org/datasets/movielens/25m/